Ghost Blog CMS – WordPress Killing Alternative

 Ghost Hosting

-Another disadvantage is the simple fact that people are used to hosting and websites in PHP.
-Node.js it is not difficult, but it is different.
+Another disadvantage is simply the fact that people are used to hosting and websites in PHP.
+Node.js is not difficult, but it is different.
 Sometimes you need to have some basic knowledge of programming and command lines in SSH.

 With Ghost you cannot use hosting managers like Runcloud.
-There are friendly ways to manage and install the node.js on a cloud server, but honestly I haven't found one that takes care of both.
+There are indeed friendly ways to manage and install node.js on a cloud server, but honestly, I haven't found any that take care of both.

-There is a simple way to use a managed hosting from Ghost itself.
-Unfortunately the dollar prices are totally unrealistic and limit the site to the number of visits.
-Much better to hire a cloud on Digital Ocean.
+There is a simple way to use managed hosting from Ghost itself.
+Unfortunately, the prices in dollars are totally unrealistic and limit the site to a certain number of visits.
+It's much better to hire a cloud service from Digital Ocean.

-There are other managed hosts in node.js like Umbler, if you live in Europe, we have the tsohost.
-The website Themeix.com also offers managed hosting Ghost for a great annual price.
+There are other managed hosting options in Node.js like Umbler, if you live in Europe, we have tsohost.
+The site Themeix.com also offers managed Ghost hosting at a great annual price.

-Either way, you can easily use node.js on system panels alongside PHP like Plesk and Cyberpanel.
-There is also the cloudron which installs Ghost and other apps in different languages in just one click in isolation within your cloud.
+In any case, you can easily use node.js on system panels alongside PHP like Plesk and Cyberpanel.
+There is also cloudron, which installs Ghost and other apps from different languages in just one click, isolated within your cloud.

-The only disadvantage is that the Cloudrun limits access, preventing even editing the DB manually.
-The purpose of cloudron is to be a platform for kids who don't want to get involved with programming.
+The only disadvantage is that Cloudrun limits access, preventing even manual editing of the DB.
+The goal of cloudron is to be a platform for those who don't want to get involved with programming.

 Sites using Ghost CMS